kyverno/backstage-policy-reporter-plugin/DEVELOPMENT.md

 Depending on what policies are present in your Policy Reporter instance, you might need to change the mock entity annotations used during `yarn dev` that define the policies to display.

 To update the mock entity annotations, modify the annotations in the `plugins/kyverno-policy-reports/dev/index.ts` file to match the policies available in your Policy Reporter instance.

+## Publishing New Versions of a Package

+### Step 1: Update the package.json version

+First, you need to update the `version` field in the `package.json` file of the package you want to update.

+### Step 2: Run Yarn Install

+Before creating a pull request, always run `yarn install` to ensure all dependencies are correctly installed and up-to-date.

+### Step 3: Include the updated yarn.lock in the pull request

+When creating a pull request, make sure to include the updated `yarn.lock` file.
+This file ensures that the exact same dependency tree is installed across all environments.

+### Step 4: Merge the branch with main

+After updating the `package.json` version, merge your branch with the `main` branch.
+The GitHub Actions workflow will automatically check if there's a new version and publish it.